volcanic-uk/Authenticator-ruby-gem/README.md

 gem 'volcanic-cache', git: 'git@github.com:volcanic-uk/ruby-cache.git' gem 'volcanic-authenticator', git: 'git@github.com:volcanic-uk/Authenticator-ruby-gem.git'
 ```
-`volcanic-cache` gem is required to run `volcanic-authenticator`, so both gems must be gem 'volcanic-cache', git: 'git@github.com:volcanic-uk/ruby-cache.git'
+`volcanic-cache` gem is required to run `volcanic-authenticator`.
+Both gems are required to be added at the `Gemfile`
- to application gemfile.

 And then execute: